-Cause Solution The files containing the network drivers are corrupted.
-Reinstall the network drivers using the Recovery Disc Set in Windows 7 or Windows recovery tools in Windows 10.
+Cause Solution Cause Solution The files containing the network drivers are corrupted.
+Reinstall the network drivers using Windows recovery tools in Windows 10.
 If necessary, download the softpaq from the web (from a different computer).
 The cable is not securely connected.
 Ensure that the cable is securely attached to the network connector and that the other end of the cable is securely attached to the correct device.
 The network controller is defective.
 Contact an authorized service provider.